 If it makes you feel better, think about what you might say if you were asked directly about your disability.
 Some people have a standard response they always give to questions; for example, someone may say, "I am deaf and this is why my speech may seem different to you."
 Some people may want to take this a step further and say, "I have 20% hearing ability in my right ear, so if you sit on my left side, I think we'll have a more enjoyable conversation."
 Think about what feels right to you, and go for it!

 Creating an environment open to discussion helps the person with the disability feel a sense of power over a potentially uncomfortable situation.
 Try something like, "I'm not sure if you feel comfortable answering this question, but I was wondering if you would mind discussing your disability?"
 This phrasing gives the person with a disability the choice of whether or not they'd choose to engage in these issues, and shows him or her you are comfortable discussing the matter.

 Refrain from asking overly personal questions on the first date.

 One often assumes that it is acceptable to ask people with disabilities very personal questions.
 For example, it is not uncommon for people to be asked, "How do you go to the bathroom?"
 "How do you shower?" or "Can you have sex?"
 While many of us think that it is not unreasonable to ask for such personal information, it is important to keep in mind that people with disabilities are entitled to the same amount of privacy as anyone else.

-* Disabled dating service - Dating4disabled - online community for disabled. - Dating4disabled - online community for disabled. is an online community which offers personal blogs, discussion forums, private chat, a dating service and more.
+* Disabled dating service - Dating4disabled - online community for disabled. - Dating4disabled - online community for disabled or special needs population is an online community which offers personal blogs, discussion forums, private chat, a dating service and more.